DataDog/documentation/content/en/database_monitoring/setup_sql_server/troubleshooting.md

     UsageCount=1
     ```

-The DSN in the above example is `[ODBC Driver 18 for SQL Server]`, which matches the default driver name the agent is using.
-If the DSN for your driver does not match the name of driver the agent is using, you will get the `Data source not found` error.
+The DSN in the above example is `[ODBC Driver 18 for SQL Server]`, which matches the default driver name the Agent is using.
+If the DSN for your driver does not match the name of driver the Agent is using, you will get the `Data source not found` error.

 It is possible to set the `dsn` name in your instance config to match what is set in your `/etc/odbcinst.ini` file.
 For example: